NwAKGit/Toreoiscool.github.io/index.md

 # Git Khammany - Cybersecurity Portfolio

 ## About Me
-Hi, I'm Git Khammany, an aspiring cyber professional with hands-on experience in cybersecurity labs, Capture the Flag (CTF) challenges, and Python scripting.
-I have a passion for protecting critical systems and solving complex problems through technical expertise and innovation.
+Hi, I'm Git Khammany, an aspiring cyber professional with hands-on experience in cybersecurity labs, Capture the Flag (CTF) challenges and Python scripting.
+I am passionate about protecting critical systems and solving complex problems through technical expertise and innovation.

 [Connect with me on LinkedIn](https://www.linkedin.com/in/gitthisak-khammany-07016b265).